Type 2 diabetes mellitus is a disorder that disrupts the way your body uses glucose (sugar).

 CAUSES OF TYPE 2 DIABETES

 Type 2 diabetes is thought to be caused by a combination of genetic and environmental factors.
-(See "Pathogenesis of type 2 diabetes mellitus" and "Prediction and prevention of type 2 diabetes mellitus".)
+(See "Pathogenesis of type 2 diabetes mellitus" and "Risk factors for type 2 diabetes mellitus".)

 Genetic causes — Many people with type 2 diabetes have a family member with either type 2 diabetes or other medical problems associated with diabetes, such as high cholesterol levels, high blood pressure, or obesity.